 It didn’t make financial sense to get rid of him.
 Fire one person instead of two?
 There was something else going on.
 Sal’s head filled with conspiracy theories.

-“Don’t worry; you’re getting a compensation package,” Parnak continued.
+“Don’t worry; you’re getting a compensation package,” Parnak continued, turning his attention to his computer.
 “It should be on your desk now.
-Good luck with your future endeavors, Sal.”
+Good luck with your future endeavors.”

 Sal nodded out of habit.
 His head still spinning, he stood and abruptly left Mr. Parnak’s office.

 The administrative assistant jumped out of her seat and grabbed a can of air freshener.
-A permanent smile was fixed on the woman’s face, stretching from ear to ear.
-Her stringy red hair was pulled up neatly into a knot atop her head.
+Despite a row of crooked teeth, a permanent smile was fixed on the woman’s face, stretching from ear to ear.
+Her stringy red hair sat in a tight knot atop her head.

-“Sorry you got fired,” Fanny Karis chattered as she sprayed vanilla-scented mist at the whiffs of cigar smoke that entered her work space.
+“Sorry you got fired.”
+Fanny Karis sprayed vanilla-scented mist at the whiffs of cigar smoke that entered her work space.
 She put her hands over her thick-rimmed glasses as she sprayed herself.
-Returning to her desk, she placed the can to the side and fixed her stray yam-colored strands back into a bun.
+Returning to her desk, she placed the can to the side and fixed stray, yam-colored strands back into a bun.
 “I tried to convince him not to get rid of you.”

 “Thanks.”
 Sal began to walk away when he remembered something he wanted to ask her.
 “You wanna do something tonight?”